 Charged with a sex crime in New Mexico?
 Your future is on the line, but your life is not over.
-A defense lawyer can make the process easier and gives you a higher chance of setting the record straight.
+An Albuquerque sex crimes defense lawyer can make the process easier and gives you a higher chance of setting the record straight.

 Sex Crime Charges

 Understand the charges so you know what you’re facing.

 If you are charged with a crime related to alleged unwanted or illegal sexual contact with another person, you have been charged with a sex crime.
 There are several types of sex crimes, and you can be charged with varying degrees of each, as well as “attempted” sex crimes.

 Below, we discuss some of the common types of sex crime charges in New Mexico.

 Also called criminal sexual penetration, rape is an extremely serious charge.
 Forcing someone to have sex or forcing sexual penetration on another person is considered rape.
 There are a few different criminal charges related to rape in New Mexico: